-Elementary
+Elementary:

 - 1. Once the 7:50 a.m. bell has rung, teachers take attendance in each classroom.
 The teacher will mark a student absent if they are not present for roll call.
 This is then sent to the office via computer.
 Students arriving between 7:50 a.m. and 8:50 a.m. are considered tardy.
 A student that is absent less than 1 hour throughout the day is counted tardy.
 A student that is absent 1-4 hours throughout the day is counted half absent.
 A student that is absent 4 or more hours throughout the day is counted absent.
 If a student arrives after 8:00 a.m., the parent needs to sign in the student at the office.
 (SV Board Policy, 2014) - 2.
 A written note from the parent/guardian is expected if they know ahead of time that a student will be tardy so that the teacher/office can code this correctly on the computer. - 3.
 The office staff fills out the tardy slip for the student to present to the teacher to gain admittance to the class - 4.
 The parent/guardian of a student who is coming in late should call the office by 8:30 a.m. to be included in the lunch tray count. - 5.
-All tardiness is considered unexcused unless due to unavoidable circumstances or doctor/dentist appointments (repeated tardiness due to the same circumstances are not normally considered unavoidable).
+All tardiness is considered unexcused unless due to unavoidable circumstances or doctor/dentist appointments (repeated tardiness due to the same circumstances are not normally considered unavoidable. - 6.
+10 tardies in one semester may result in retention or loss of credit.
+A meeting with the principal will be required if there are 10 or more tardies in a semester.